Best Of17 min read

 Try Pipedrive

-Pipedrive was built by salespeople who were frustrated with existing CRMs — and it shows.
-The pipeline view is the best in class, full stop.
-Drag cards between stages, see your entire sales funnel at a glance, and never wonder where a deal stands again.
-For freelancers who are actively selling — pitching multiple clients, chasing proposals, following up on leads — Pipedrive is where it really clicks.
+Pipedrive was built by salespeople frustrated with existing CRMs — and it shows.
+The pipeline view is the best you'll find anywhere.
+Drag cards between stages, see your entire sales funnel instantly, and never wonder where a deal stands.
+For freelancers who are actively selling — pitching multiple clients, chasing proposals, following up on leads — Pipedrive is where it clicks.

 Key Features: